wissam-sytac/beer-hidden-gems/README.md

 - Fix toast message issue for multiple notifications
 - improve test coverage (current testing is for components within the beers feature)
 - build better beer page (by id)
+- add are you sure? message for remove all favorites

 ## Local development